Self-Portrait with Bandaged Ear: About the painting

 In this self-portrait, Van Gogh portrays himself in a blue cap with black fur and a green overcoat with a bandage covering his ear and extending under his chin.
 Behind him is an open window, a canvas on an easel, with a few indistinguishable marks, as well as a Japanese woodblock print, Geishas in a Landscape made by Satō Torakiyo in the 1870s.

 The fur cap pictured in the portrait serves as a memory of the difficult working circumstances he encountered in January 1889.
 The cap had been recently purchased to keep his heavy bandage in place and protect him from the winter cold.

-Van Gogh used Impasto painting strokes, a technique where paint is laid thickly on a surface to show marks of the Painting knife, to give the composition more energy and passion.
+Van Gogh used Impasto painting strokes, a technique where paint is laid thickly on a surface to show marks of the painting knife, to give the composition more energy and passion.
 He was inspired by Adolphe Monticelli's use of impasto in his own paintings as illustrated by the letter he wrote to his brother, Theo, in 1888.

 Van Gogh had moved from Paris to Arles to establish a community of supportive artists called the Studio of the South.
 After renting four rooms in The Yellow House, he invited Paul Gauguin to join him.

 On evening of 23 December 1888, Gauguin threatened to leave and Van Gogh approached him with a razor.
 Later that night, he sliced off his own left ear, which is not apparent in the portrait since he used a mirror to paint it, making it seem like the right ear is bandaged instead, and brought it to a prostitute in Arles named Rachel.
-When she got the severed ear, Rachel freaked out & called the police to arrest Van Gogh for lunacy.
+When she got the severed ear, Rachel became distressed and called the police to arrest Van Gogh for lunacy.